Getting Started

 PH Live Sync will then automatically create a 3D view called ‘PH Live Sync – Synced Elements’ within the Revit project.
 Later, you can use this view to see all the elements that are set to sync with the PHPP and which elements are not.

-PH Live Sync will also then automatically create several schedules within the Revit project that display the same data that appears in the Areas, Window, and Shading worksheets of the PHPP.
+PH Live Sync will also automatically create other useful 3D views and several schedules within the Revit project that display the same data that appears in the Areas, Window, and Shading worksheets of the PHPP.

 The schedules have the prefix ‘PH Live Sync – PHPP Data Schedule’ with a schedule created for the following elements: